What is Teams Phone

-Calls between users in your organization are handled internally within Phone System, and never go to the Public Switched Telephone Network (PSTN).
+Calls between users in your organization are handled internally within Teams Phone, and never go to the Public Switched Telephone Network (PSTN).
 This applies to calls between users in your organization located in different geographical areas, removing long-distance costs on these internal calls.

 Connect to the Public Switched Telephone Network (PSTN)

-Phone System can be connected to the PSTN in one of two ways:
+For external calling, Teams Phone can be connected to the PSTN in one of several ways:

 Purchase a Microsoft Calling Plan (domestic or domestic and international).
 Microsoft Calling Plan is an all-in-the-cloud solution with Microsoft as your PSTN carrier.
-For more information, see Phone System and Calling Plans.
+For more information, see Teams Phone and Calling Plans.

 Use your existing telephony infrastructure for on-premises PSTN connectivity.

-For your Teams users, you can connect your on-premises telephony infrastructure to Phone System by using Direct Routing.
-For more information, see Phone System Direct Routing.
+You can connect your on-premises telephony infrastructure to Teams Phone by using Operator Connect Calling or Direct Routing.

-Phone System can be used for services and voicemail, such as:
+Teams Phone can be used for services and voicemail, such as:

 Auto attendants - Auto attendants can be used to create a menu system for your organization that lets external and internal callers move through the system to locate and place or transfer calls to company users or departments in your organization.
 See What are Cloud auto attendants?.